What Are the Biggest Driverless Car Problems?

-There's ample reason to conclude that fully-functioning self-driving cars will cut down on auto accidents.
-Already, the majority of accidents involving driverless vehicles are the fault of a human driver in another car (like Saturday's autonomous Uber crash).
+There’s ample reason to conclude that fully-functioning self-driving cars will cut down on auto accidents.
+Already, the majority of accidents involving driverless vehicles are the fault of a human driver in another car (like this autonomous Uber crash).

 Still, humans are skeptical.
 Considering that driverless tech has the greatest chance of reducing accidents when it’s on the road with other driverless tech, perhaps the biggest obstacle to the goal of accident prevention will be the stubborn relative or neighbor who “just doesn’t trust those things.”

 Folks selling driverless will have to win the public over to convert enough drivers.
 In the meantime, companies will need to demonstrate benefits and improve the way autonomous vehicles handle the chaotic driving of human beings.

 Nobody in the 1800s could have predicted exactly how much the horseless carriage would affect American life.
 From culture to the economy, it was a revolution.

 Even if futurists are right about the massive impact of driverless capability, we can’t know exactly how it will play out.
 Still, there are a couple of changes we can predict.

 The loss of jobs to automation might be the most poignant economic problem facing America in the next decade.
 While some politicians carried favor in this last election cycle talking about jobs that have left the country, it’s the ones replaced by robotics that we most need to address.